Apubra/Certbot-SSL/README.md

 sudo apt install certbot python3-certbot-nginx sudo certbot --nginx -d yourdomain.com -d www.yourdomain.com

+or you can see your all nginx domain and active ssl for specific: sudo certbot --nginx

 # Only valid for 90 days, test the renewal process with
 certbot renew --dry-run
 ```